gardrek/VVpet/README.md

 ![Animated image of VVpet running](https://i.imgur.com/vhCwHG2.gif)

+VVpet is a system for making and playing virtual LCD games.
+VVpet is not just one fantasy console, but more like a set of related fantasy consoles.
+It also allows one to easily make their own fantasy consoles, as well as games for those consoles.

+## Getting Started
+VVpet is made with Löve 0.10.2, so you will need that to run it.
+Once you have love, simply run love with the project folder as the game, for example: in a terminal, run `love love_project`; or, in a gui, drag the folder to the Löve executable.

 ## Interface
 VVpet is an emulator for virtual pets that never existed.
-VVpet is not precisely a fantasy console, but rather a set of related fantasy consoles and tools to create your own.
-The vPET series of virtual consoles includes flagship vPET64, the main console which the others are each a variation of.
+VVpet is not just one fantasy console, but rather a set of related fantasy consoles and tools to create your own.
+VVpet comes with the vPET series of virtual consoles, including flagship vPET64, the main console which the others are each a variation of.

 The emulation interface has the following key bindings: